After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: TRD Construction

-\textbf{Refuse to Answer.} We replace the correct answer in external knowledge with an outdated distractor entity (e.g., altering \emph{A18} to \emph{A17} in the iPhone16 example).
-This ensures no credible evidence exists across all knowledge sources, asking LLMs to abstain.
+\textbf{Refuse to Answer (RA).} We corrupt the external knowledge text by replacing the correct answer with a distractor entity (e.g., changing \emph{A18} to \emph{A17} in the iPhone 16 example).
+This ensures that no credible evidence exists in any knowledge source, creating a scenario in which the model should ideally refuse to answer.
+Finally, we set the correct answer to "I don't know."